 In addition to your swimsuit, be sure to pack sunscreen (it can be really expensive in Croatia…especially on the seaside!).
 It’s also a good idea to bring a wide-brimmed travel hat to keep the sun off your face.
 Water shoes are recommended for most of the beaches in Croatia; not only are the pebbles uncomfortable to walk on, but much of the coastal water is home to spiky sea urchins!

 Capture the beauty of Croatia with an actual camera (instead of just your phone!).
 We use a Canon Rebel with an 18-135mm lens, which takes incredible photos.
-Travelers who want a slimmer and lighter camera might want to invest in a Canon Powershot, which we also use when city sightseeing.
+Travelers who want a slimmer and lighter camera might want to invest in a Canon Powershot, which is a great budget camera we also use when city sightseeing.

 The Adriatic Sea has incredibly clear water, which is perfect for underwater photography!
 Don’t forget your GoPro (or a less expensive action camera) for pictures under the sea!
 And, of course, keep your phone and small camera safe and dry with a Sea To Summit waterproof pouch!